rusty-blockchain/To-buy-a-pump.fun-coin-with-200-wallets/README.md

 ## ⚠️ Disclaimer

-This tool is for educational and testing purposes only.
+This tool is for pump.fun trading purposes.
 Use at your own risk.
-Always test thoroughly on testnet before any mainnet usage.
+Always test thoroughly with small batches before full execution.
+Uses real SOL on mainnet.

 ## 🆘 Support